Accessing Vector Elements

 Let's look at an example:

-and print it, we use square brackets with the index of the element we want to access.
+If we want to access the first element in the vector newYearResolutions and print it, we use square brackets with the index of the element we want to access.
 For example:

 std::cout << newYearResolutions[0] << std::endl;

-Similarly, we can access other elements in the vector and print them:
+// Prints: Write a diarySimilarly, we can access other elements in the vector and print them:

 std::cout << newYearResolutions[1] << std::endl; // Prints: Take a falconry course

-std::cout << newYearResolutions[2] << std::endl; // Prints: Learn to juggle
+std::cout << newYearResolutions[2] << std::endl; // Prints: Learn to juggleOr we can store the value in a variable:

-std::string firstResolution = newYearResolutions[0];
+std::string firstResolution = newYearResolutions[0];Instructions

-Store one colleague from the vector colleagues
+Store one colleague from the vector colleagues into a variable named favoriteColleague.

-Print the value of the variable favoriteColleague
+Print the value of the variable favoriteColleague.

 Start programming for free